by Vina Medenilla

 To maximize her space, she also does vertical gardening.
 Presently, Evangelista grows fruit-bearing plants such as dragon fruit, banana, sweet tamarind, star apple, and pomelo; veggies like camote tops, squash, and eggplant; as well as some ornamentals like orchids, and other indoor plants.

 She waters them every morning except on rainy days.
-She also creates her own pesticide out of fruit, veggies, and herbs’ extracts.
+She also creates her own pesticide out of fruit, veggies, and herbal extracts.
 For instance, Evangelista immerses onion and garlic leaves in one liter of water with a tablespoon of baking soda and lets it sit for three to four days.
-She sprays this solution twice a month to kill aphids, ants, and worms.
+She sprays this solution on her plants twice a month to kill aphids, ants, and worms.
 For her fertilizer, she uses kitchen waste, vermicast, and animal manure.